tkukurin/Lab.SeparatingFactFromFiction/README.md

 ### Questions
 * How exactly are they doing preprocessing?
 I'm guessing stopword removal et al. is done after the SyntaxNet parser since the parser takes entire sentences as input.
+* Some Tweets seem to be in Spanish.
+WTF?